-Plant scientists are using biotechnology to develop healthier cooking oils, such as soybean oils, that eliminates trans-fats, increase omega-3s and ultimately help reduce the risk of heart disease.
+Plant scientists are using biotechnology to develop healthier cooking oils, such as soybean oils, that eliminate trans-fats, increase omega-3s, and ultimately help reduce the risk of heart disease.
 Biotech foods with improved nutrition content could provide essential nutrition to children, especially during the critical first 1000 days of life, transforming the lives of millions.

 For example, a new variety of biotech rice can help reduce the impact of vitamin A deficiency (VAD), which is responsible for 500,000 cases of irreversible blindness and up to two million deaths each year.
 Golden Rice is fortified with beta-carotene, an organic compound that the body uses to produce vitamin A.

 A healthy immune system can prevent you from catching diseases when you are sitting next to a sick person on the T by attacking the germs invading your body before they can make you sick.
 The idea behind cancer immunotherapies is to “train” immune system cells to seek and destroy cancer cells.
 There are companies that are working on immunotherapies for late-stage skin cancer and lung cancer.
 The Swiss drugmaker Novartis AG last year bought a Cambridge startup, CoStim, which was working in the field.